-For example, Google shares its company’s latest news, products and much more about their company through its blog.
+For example, Google shares its company’s latest news, products, and much more about its company through its blog.
 Take a look at this blog post by Google written by an employee who gives an insight into how Google celebrates diversity.

 It’s becoming important to be transparent and relatable as a company.
 The audience you’ll be talking to includes all stakeholders such as your employees, customers, partners, suppliers, investors, or local communities.
 They all want to hear your story and how you evolve as a company.
 Take them along in your journey by letting them know more about your goals and visions.

 The main principle in communicating with your audience is to be authentic and retain the voice your stakeholders have already grown familiar with.